GoBrunch/gobrunch-user-docs/docs/en/promoting.md

 - **Invite *Who’s Online***: You can invite users by clicking on the people icon:<br><img src="https://i.imgur.com/7pl0C2Y.png" title="source: imgur.com" /><br>Click on the dialog icon as shown in the picture below:<br><img src="https://i.imgur.com/NcMjR1f.png" title="source: imgur.com" /><br>If the user is online and you invite him, he will receive a notification, if he accepts, he will land in your room where you can start a conversation.
 If he is your friend and he is offline, he will receive an email.

 - Ultimately, if you set your event as *public*, the users will always be able to see your event in our Lobby.
-So, everyone who browses our webinar’s catalog will be able to find and register to your event.
+So, everyone who browses our webinar’s catalog will be able to find and register to your event..